xverse-engine/XV3DGS-UEPlugin/README.md

 - Support dynamic illumination of Gaussian Splatting scene
 - Automatic ehancement of Gaussian Splatting scene

 We will actively release new feature in this repo, please stay tuned.
-Some Future update will contain:
+Some future updates will contain:
 - [ ] Automatic Lod Generation at import and Dynamic Lod Rendering
 - [ ] Automatic collision generation
 - [ ] support preview window